Open science: Measurement school

 Hence, this school argues that there are faster impact measurement technologies that can account for a range of publication types as well as social media web coverage of a scientific contribution to arrive at a complete evaluation of how impactful the science contribution was.
 The gist of the argument for this school is that hidden uses like reading, bookmarking, sharing, discussing and rating are traceable activities, and these traces can and should be used to develop a newer measure of scientific impact.
 The umbrella jargon for this new type of impact measurements is called altmetrics, coined in a 2011 article by Priem et al., (2011).
 Markedly, the authors discuss evidence that altmetrics differ from traditional webometrics which are slow and unstructured.
 Altmetrics are proposed to rely upon a greater set of measures that account for tweets, blogs, discussions, and bookmarks.
-The authors claim that the existing literature has often proposed that altmetrics should also encapsulate the scientific process, and measure the process of research and collaboration to create an overall metric.
+Scholars propose that altmetrics should capture the entire research lifecycle, including collaboration patterns, to produce comprehensive impact measures.
 However, the authors are explicit in their assessment that few papers offer methodological details as to how to accomplish this.
 The authors use this and the general dearth of evidence to conclude that research in the area of altmetrics is still in its infancy.